|

 Many lawyers also lack the specific experience needed to properly advise clients on EB-5 visas.
 This can unfortunately result in investors losing their hard-earned money.

-A qualified and experienced EB-5 lawyer can guide you through your EB-5 visa application and help you avoid the most common risks.
+A qualified and experienced EB-5 lawyer can guide you through your EB-5 visa application and help you avoid the most common risks; our guide to selecting an EB-5 lawyer sets out the questions worth asking before you engage anyone.
 Davies & Associates has successfully helped our EB-5 clients acquire green cards with their investments returned in full.

 Processing Your Application